-In 1999, he was awarded the first annual Harold Amos Faculty Diversity Award for his continuous contributions to diversity efforts at the schools.
-The Harold Amos-Genevieve McMillan Scholarship Fund was established in 1999 to encourage Black students pursuing medical careers, and in 2001, the Harold Amos Fund, an endowed graduate student fellowship for students in the Department of Microbiology and Molecular Genetics, was established by Amos's friends and former students.
-On the national level, for more than a decade he directed the Minority Medical Faculty Development Program of the Robert Wood Johnson Foundation, and he was instrumental in creating minority programs at the National Institutes of Health and the Federation of American Societies for Experimental Biology.
+In 1999, he was awarded the first annual Harold Amos Faculty Diversity Award for his continuous contributions to school diversity efforts.
+The Harold Amos-Genevieve McMillan Scholarship Fund was established in 1999 to encourage black students to pursue medical careers.
+In 2001, Amos's friends and former students established the Harold Amos Fund, an endowed graduate student fellowship for students in the Department of Microbiology and Molecular Genetics.
+On the national level, for more than a decade, he directed the Minority Medical Faculty Development Program of the Robert Wood Johnson Foundation, and he was instrumental in creating minority programs at the National Institutes of Health and the Federation of American Societies for Experimental Biology.

-Amos was one of the first two recipients of the Dr. Charles R. Drew World Medical Prize, awarded by Howard University to distinguished minority biomedical scientists.
-He was also awarded the Public Welfare Medal of the National Academy of Sciences in 1995, a doctor of science honorary degree from Harvard University in 1996, and a Harvard University Graduate School of Arts and Sciences Centennial Medal in 2000.
+Amos was among the first two recipients of the Dr. Charles R. Drew World Medical Prize, awarded by Howard University to distinguished minority biomedical scientists.
+He was also awarded the Public Welfare Medal of the National Academy of Sciences in 1995, a Doctor of Science honorary degree from Harvard University in 1996, and a Harvard University Graduate School of Arts and Sciences Centennial Medal in 2000.
 He was a fellow of the American Academy of Arts and Sciences and, in 1991, was elected a fellow of the American Association for the Advancement of Science and a member of the Institute of Medicine.
-He also served on the President's Cancer Panel and the National Cancer Advisory Board, and for more than 30 years, served in various leadership positions with the American Cancer Society.
+He also served on the President's Cancer Panel and the National Cancer Advisory Board and, for more than 30 years, served in various leadership positions with the American Cancer Society.

-He was a Harvard faculty member for nearly 50 years, made research contributions to the fields of animal cell culture, bacterial metabolism, and animal and bacterial virology.
+He was a Harvard faculty member for nearly 50 years and made research contributions to animal cell culture, bacterial metabolism, and animal and bacterial virology.
 He taught at Harvard Medical School for nearly fifty years and was the first Black department chair of the school.
 He also inspired hundreds of minorities to become medical doctors.
 He was a resident of Beacon Hill, Boston.
-Harold Amos died Feb.
-26,2003.
+Harold Amos died on Feb.
+26, 2003.
 He was 84.

 Harold Amos Medical Faculty Development Program